NOTICE OF PRIVACY PRACTICES

 IV.
 YOUR RIGHTS REGARDING YOUR HEALTH INFORMATION

 Listed below are your rights regarding your PHI.
 Each of these rights is subject to certain requirements, limitations and exceptions.
-Exercise of these rights may require submitting a written request to PACE of Guilford and Rockingham Counties.
-At your request, PACE of Guilford and Rockingham Counties will supply you with the appropriate form to complete.
+Exercise of these rights may require submitting a written request to the PACE Program.
+At your request, the PACE Program will supply you with the appropriate form to complete.

 Access to Personal Health Information.
-You have the right to inspect and obtain a copy of your clinical and billing records and other written information that may be used to make decisions about your care, subject to some exceptions.
+You have the right to inspect and obtain a copy of your clinical and billing records and other written information that may be used to make decisions about your care (“your designated record set”), subject to some exceptions.
 Your request must be made in writing.
 In most cases we may charge a reasonable fee for our costs in copying and mailing your requested information, consistent with applicable law.

-To the extent we maintain an electronic health record with respect to your PHI, you also have the right to receive an electronic copy of such information, and to direct us to transmit an electronic copy directly to a third-party designated by you.
-We may charge a fee, consistent with applicable law, for our labor costs in responding to your request.
+To the extent we maintain one or more of your designated record sets electronically, you also have the right to receive an electronic copy of such information.
+You may also direct us to send a copy directly to a third-party designated by you.
+We may charge a fee, consistent with applicable law, for our costs in responding to your request.

 Request Amendment.
-You have the right to request amendment of your PHI maintained by PACE of Guilford and Rockingham Counties for as long as the information is kept by or for PACE of Guilford and Rockingham Counties.
+You have the right to request amendment of your PHI maintained by the PACE Program for as long as the information is kept by or for the PACE Program.
 Your request must be made in writing and must state the reason for the requested amendment.

-We may deny your request for amendment if the information (a) was not created by PACE of Guilford and Rockingham Counties, unless the originator of the information is no longer available to act on your request; (b) is not part of the PHI maintained by or for PACE of Guilford and Rockingham Counties; (c) is not part of the information to which you have a right of access; or (d) is already accurate and complete, as determined by PACE of Guilford and Rockingham Counties.
+We may deny your request for amendment if the information (a) was not created by the PACE Program, unless the originator of the information is no longer available to act on your request; (b) is not part of the PHI maintained by or for the PACE Program; (c) is not part of the information to which you have a right of access; or (d) is already accurate and complete, as determined by the PACE Program.

 If we deny your request for amendment, we will give you a written denial including the reasons for the denial and an explanation of your right to submit a written statement disagreeing with the denial.

 Request an Accounting of Disclosures.
 You have the right to request an “accounting” of certain disclosures of your PHI.
-This is a listing of disclosures made by PACE of Guilford and Rockingham Counties or by others on our behalf, but does not include disclosures for treatment, payment and health care operations, disclosures made pursuant to your Authorization, and certain other exceptions.
+This is a listing of disclosures made by the PACE Program or by others on our behalf, but does not include disclosures for treatment, payment and health care operations, disclosures made pursuant to your Authorization, and certain other exceptions.

 Request Confidential Communications.
 You have the right to request that we communicate with you concerning your health matters in a certain manner.
 We will accommodate your reasonable requests.